annymsMthd/FindBlockPostGIS/README.md

 FindBlockPostGIS
 ================

 Postgres functions to find the street block a location is in.
 This is the beginnings of a postgres function to find the block a location is in and return it as an array of json objects representing the streets.
+Please note I'm new to postgres functions and postgis so any helpful pointers would be greatly appreciated.
+I will also be working on some rake scripts and a .net project to load the data into a database and run integration tests on the project.

 ![ScreenShot](https://raw.github.com/annymsMthd/FindBlockPostGIS/master/example.png)